 There's since been scrutiny of Clattenburg's style, more chatty with players than strict disciplinarian.
 But, as Barber noted, ''referees aren't all clones, they do it in their own way.
 As long as it works, there's not a right and there's not a wrong way.''

-If Clattenburg hadn't sent off Torres and Branislav Ivanovic, and if Chelsea hadn't lost 3-2 to a clearly offside winner by United's Javier Hernandez, would Chelsea have subsequently complained about the referee to the FA?
+If Clattenburg hadn't sent off Torres and Branislav Ivanovic, and if Chelsea hadn't lost 3-2 to a clearly offside winner by United's Javier Hernandez, would Chelsea have subsequently complained to the FA that the referee used ''inappropriate language'' with two players?
 That's an interesting hypothetical question.
-The club alleged the referee directed ''inappropriate language'' at Mikel, the Nigeria international shown a yellow card by Clattenburg, apparently for talking back at him.
+One of the players was later reported to be Mikel, the Nigerian shown a yellow card by Clattenburg, apparently for talking back at him.

 Clattenburg hasn't responded publicly to the allegations.
 The national secretary of the referees' union, Alan Leighton, said in an interview it wouldn't help Clattenburg's defense to talk now.